wkvasnikoff/BingAds-docs/BingAds/scripts/reference/Budget.md

 double|Amount of the budget.

 ## <a name="getdeliverymethod"></a>getDeliveryMethod
-Returns the delivery method for this budget.
+Returns the delivery method (budget type) for this budget.
 Possible return values are:

 - STANDARD
 - ACCELERATED